autonomous019/dark-control/README.md

 ---

+## 4. **Dark Agents: How Criminal and Terrorist Actors Might Weaponize Agentic AI**

+The closing chapter examines the geopolitical and counterterrorism implications of agentic AI.
+It outlines how terrorists, insurgencies, extremist networks, and transnational criminal organizations could weaponize autonomous agents to:

+- recruit followers,
+- plan attacks,
+- synthesize propaganda,
+- automate extortion,
+- exploit social conflict,
+- conduct targeted psychological operations,
+- coordinate covert operations with AI assistance.

+The chapter concludes that the **democratization of agentic AI** is one of the most destabilizing technological shifts of the century, enabling malign actors to scale capabilities once reserved for nation-states.

+---

-## 4. **From Cognitive Cybernetics to Agentic Threat Models — The Backus Lineage in Contemporary AI Risk**
+## 5. **From Cognitive Cybernetics to Agentic Threat Models — The Backus Lineage in Contemporary AI Risk**

 This chapter expands the historical and academic analysis from the previous one by exploring how ideas from: